 \section{State of the Art}

-An in-depth analysis of representative semi-supervised (DeepLog~\cite{du2017deeplog} and LogAnomaly~\cite{meng2019loganomaly}) and supervised (LogRobust~\cite{zhang2019robust}, PleLog~\cite{yang2021semiPlelog} and CNN~\cite{lu2018detectingCNN}) deep learning techniques was conducted in a recent study~\cite{le2022logHowFar}, in which several model evaluation criteria (i.e., training data selection strategy, log data grouping, early detection ability, imbalanced class distribution, quality of data and early detection ability) were considered to assess the detection accuracy of these different techniques.
+\citet{le2022logHowFar} conducted an in-depth analysis of representative semi-supervised (DeepLog~\cite{du2017deeplog}, LogAnomaly~\cite{meng2019loganomaly} and PleLog~\cite{yang2021semiPlelog}) and supervised (LogRobust~\cite{zhang2019robust} and CNN~\cite{lu2018detectingCNN}) deep learning techniques, in which several model evaluation criteria (i.e., training data selection strategy, log data grouping, early detection ability, imbalanced class distribution, quality of data and early detection ability) were considered to assess the detection accuracy of these different techniques.
 The study concludes that the detection accuracy of the five deep learning LAD techniques, when taking into account the aforementioned evaluation criteria, is lower than the one reported in the original papers.
 For instance, the training data strategies significantly impact the detection accuracy of semi-supervised deep learning techniques.
 Further, data noise such as mislabelled logs (e.g., logs with errors resulting from the domain expert labelling process) heavily impacts the detection accuracy of supervised deep learning techniques.

-Reference~\cite{le2022logHowFar} also shows that the comparison of the detection accuracy of supervised LAD techniques to semi-supervised ones depends on the evaluation criteria considered.
-On the one hand, although the semi-supervised techniques DeepLog~\cite{du2017deeplog} and LogAnomaly~\cite{meng2019loganomaly} are sensitive to training data strategies, they are less sensitive to mislabeled logs than the supervised techniques.
-On the other hand, supervised deep learning techniques show better detection accuracy than semi-supervised ones when evaluated on a large amount of data (e.g., log event sequences), in spite of their sensitivity to mislabeled logs.
+Further, depending on the evaluation criteria considered, \citet{le2022logHowFar}'s study leads to different conclusions when comparing detection accuracy between supervised LAD techniques and semi-supervised ones.
+Although the semi-supervised techniques DeepLog~\cite{du2017deeplog}, LogAnomaly~\cite{meng2019loganomaly} and PleLog~\cite{yang2021semiPlelog} are sensitive to training data strategies, DeepLog and LogAnomaly, in particular, are less sensitive to mislabeled logs than supervised techniques.
+However, supervised deep learning techniques show better detection accuracy than semi-supervised ones when evaluated on a large amount of data (e.g., log event sequences), in spite of their sensitivity to mislabeled logs.